 Foodies will be happy to find delicious treats all over the city; wine, bean soup and local sweets.
 Of course, another indispensable element of the night-fun is the dance.
 A merry bash takes place around the bonfires, with people feasting, dancing and having good fun.
 As time goes by the entire city is transformed into an effervescent street party.

 The temperatures in the North are extremely low during that period and it can get biting cold.
 Yet, this does not discourage the locals and visitors.
-All you need is warm and cosy clothes, as well as the right dancing mood!
+All you need is warm and cozy clothes, as well as the right dancing mood!
 We kept moving back and forth in party stroll, all night; when we were close to the fire the heat was unbearable, but as soon as we made a few steps away the cold would pierce through our bodies. of course, this doesn’t hold anyone back from moving from bonfire to bonfire to get warm and strut their stuff.

 During Christmas lot of other events are held in the city starting from mid-December all the way through to the 6th of January.
 Performances, activities for kids, strolls and tours in the historic city center, music events and tsipouro feasting are among the various festivities that one can catch while being in town.
 It is a most unique experience that one is bound to hold in memory until next year… Because if you visit the city once, you are bound to return!